-- The debtors' accounts should immediately be debited with the cheque amount of the returned cheque and the attendant bank costs. - The normal credit control procedures should then be immediately applied to the accounts of all levy payers with cheques that are returned by the bank. - 'RD' cheques should be recorded in a register for follow up of their replacement thereof with cash. - The 'RD' cheques not replaced by cash should be recorded in the cashier's system so that cashiers are made wary of accepting potentially problematic cheques from the same levy payers. - When all possible means to recover the Council's money have been exhausted to no avail, the Council must then submit the defaulter's details to Kredit Inform for black listing.
+- The debtors' accounts should immediately be debited with the cheque amount of the returned cheque and the attendant bank costs. - The normal credit control procedures should then be immediately applied to the accounts of all levy payers with cheques that are returned by the bank. - 'RD' cheques should be recorded in a register for follow up of their replacement thereof with cash. - The 'RD' cheques not replaced by cash should be recorded in the cashier's system so that cashiers are made wary of accepting potentially problematic cheques from the same levy payers. - When all possible means to recover the Council's money have been exhausted to no avail, the Council must then submit the defaulter's details to a Credit Bureau registered with the National Credit Regulator for black listing.